Macrometacorp/demo-akamai-fashionstore/README.md

 on BestsellersTable._key == _key;
 ```

+# Code Overview

+`Frontend` - it is the code contained at the root of this repo
+`Backend` - it is in the `edgeworker` folder. `edgeworker` folder also contains the `init-script` folder which is a simple node script to make it easy to get started with this demo by creating the required collections, streams, etc on the GDN federation.

+The requests which come to the `responseProvider` communicate with Macrometa GDN to provide the backend functionality - calls with `/api/` get routed to the edge worker in our case, rest all are considered as calls to the UI assets and are handled as such.
+You can configure your Akamai property to behave differently and change the code accordingly.

+`responseProvider(main.js)` calls the `executeHandler(router.js)` to handle the requests.
+In `router.js` we have different handler functions defined for different path regex.
+The individual handler functions are defined in `handler.js`.
+Functions inside this files get the appropriate C8QLs from the `c8qls.js` file.
+Once we have the C8QL REST call is made to `/cursor` API with the C8QL and the `bind variables` in the body of the request and the response is returned.

 # Starting with development

 ## Initialising GDN with init data

 Once you have deployed the edgeworker successfully, you will need to initialize some init data.
 There is a simple node script in `init-script` folder contained in the `edgeworker` folder.
 Execute the node script by running `npm i && node init.js`.